btmartin721/SNPio/snpio/docs/source/getting_started.rst

 The Population Map File
 -----------------------

 To use ``VCFReader``, ``PhylipReader``, or ``StructureReader``, or ``GenePopReader``, you can optionally use a population map (popmap) file.
 This is a simple two-column, whitespace-delimited or comma-delimited file with SampleIDs in the first column and the corresponding PopulationIDs in the second column.
-It can optionally contain a header line, with the first column labeled "SampleID" and the second column labeled "PopulationID" (case-insensitive).
+It can also optionally contain a header line, with the first column labeled "SampleID" and the second column labeled "PopulationID" (case-insensitive).
 The population IDs can be any string, such as "Population1", "Population2", etc, or an integer.
 SampleIDs must match the sample names in the alignment file.

 Below is an example of a popmap file without a header: